The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Why do you need purified water while trail running?

-If it’s unclear from our glossary section above, there are some nasty types of bacteria, protozoa, and other organisms in lakes, rivers, streams, cow tanks, and puddles that can be harmful and even deadly to humans.
-The most common risk from drinking untreated water is some sort of bacterial or viral infection that will make you very sick — causing things like diarrhea, vomiting, headaches, and fever — which is certainly not a fun post-running experience and can lead to even less fun things like going to the hospital, experiencing long-term health effects, or dying.
+Some nasty types of bacteria, protozoa, and other organisms in lakes, rivers, streams, cow tanks, and puddles can be harmful and even deadly to humans.
+The most common risk from drinking untreated water is some sort of bacterial or viral infection that will make you very sick — causing diarrhea, vomiting, headaches, or fever — which is certainly not a fun post-running experience and can lead to even less fun things like going to the hospital, experiencing long-term health effects, or dying.

 Meghan Hicks of iRunFar tests the LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter on a spring mountain run.
 Photo: iRunFar/Eszter Horanyi